 - Are you up to date on (or on a certified payment plan) all of your taxes, obligations, and fees?

 - Does your annual, gross household income and asset value fall below the required income limits defined by HUD?
-(Please call our office for household income limit information)
+(Please review the income guidelines to the right.
+Applicants with assets that exceed $20,000 will not be considered eligible.
+Please call our office for more household income and asset limit information.)

 If you can answer ‘YES’ to all of these questions, you may be eligible for assistance!